 He does a brilliant job of detailing 300 million years of geological history in terms we can understand.
 Within minutes of meeting Tim he’d made us feel completely comfortable, and now he was filling our brains with his encyclopaedic knowledge, and managing to do it without being in the slightest bit boring or condescending.

 It’s no wonder Tim is like a walking encyclopaedia though.
-Having lived in the Mountains for 50 years, he’s not only been running eco-tours for 18 years, but seems to have his fingers in almost every pie.
-He lectures in environmental science at Sydney University, works for the Rural Fire Service and WIRES (the Wildlife Information, Rescue and Education Service), sits on various boards regarding development of the area, and consults for various organisations and government bodies on environmental policy.
+Having lived in the Mountains for 50 years, he’s not only been running eco-tours for 18 years but seems to have his fingers in almost every pie.
+He lectures in environmental science at Sydney University, works for the Rural Fire Service and WIRES (the Wildlife Information, Rescue and Education Service), sits on various boards regarding the development of the area, and consults for various organisations and government bodies on environmental policy.

 Soon we stop off at Queen Victoria Lookout to check out the views over the cliffs of Kings Tableland, and out to Mount Solitary.
 Tim’s formation story starts to come together in my head as I study the incredible landscape.